MENU

 Conditions treated by osteopaths.

-Osteopath treats many conditions that present with aches—pain or stiffness to joints or tendons at any site on the body.
+An osteopath treats many conditions that present with aches, pains, or stiffness in joints or tendons at any site on the body.
 Musculoskeletal pain and injury are commonly referred for treatment, especially for neck or back pain patients.
-However, other conditions may benefit.
+However, other conditions may benefit from osteopathy.

 Besides, most people believe osteopathy only treats back and neck pain.
 It is, in fact, a holistic therapy that can treat a wide range of complaints about most parts of the body.